TomiKalejaiye/IDD-Fa19-Lab3/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+I used 10K resistors for all of the sensors.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

+The softpot appears to have a linear relationship.
+For the others, it is unclear, as I was not entirely sure I was varying their properties uniformly in the first place.

 ### 2. Accelerometer